nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. CSO views a list of lessons.
+2. CSO views list of students enrolled in selected lesson.
-2. CSO adds the student to be unenrolled from a lesson.
+3. CSO requests for student to be unenrolled from the lesson.
-3. TuitiONE removes the student from the lesson.
+4. TuitiONE removes the student from the lesson.
    Use case ends.

 **Extensions**